 Clients receiving counselling services from The Oaks Counselling Service enter into the following contract:

-The counsellor is responsible for working in ways that promote the clients’ control over their own lives.
-The counsellor respects the clients’ ability and responsibility to make decisions and change in the light of their own beliefs and values.
+The Counsellor is responsible for working in ways that promote the Client’s control over their own lives.
+The Counsellor respects the Client’s ability and responsibility to make decisions and change in the light of their own beliefs and values.

-All counsellors undergo regular ‘professional supervision’ where they discuss their client work in order to be able to offer their clients the best possible service.
+All Counsellors undergo regular ‘professional supervision’ where they discuss their Client work in order to be able to offer their Clients the best possible service.
 You will not be personally identified during this process.

 At your request, you may receive access to any session notes, which are anonymous, confidential and securely kept.

-The appointments are 50-60 minutes long and can be weekly, fortnightly, or whatever frequency suits you and your counsellor.
+The appointments are 50-60 minutes long and can be weekly, fortnightly, or whatever frequency suits you and your Counsellor.

 In order to assist the counselling process, you are asked to:

-- Work with your counsellor during the first session to reach agreement on what the issues are, and what goals you wish to achieve through counselling
+- Work with your Counsellor during the first session to reach agreement on what the issues are, and what goals you wish to achieve through counselling.

-- Discuss your problems in as specific a manner as you can
+- Discuss your problems in as specific a manner, as you can.

-- Express any doubts, difficulties or blocks experienced during counselling with the counsellor first, before discussing with anyone else
+- Express any doubts, difficulties or blocks experienced during counselling with the Counsellor first, before discussing with anyone else.

-- Carry out any work agreed between the sessions
+- Carry out any work agreed between the sessions.

 Payments and Cancellations

-You are asked to make every effort to remember to bring your payment or pay electronically in advance.
-If you forget, you will be asked to pay double next time.
-If you forget again, the counsellor reserves the right not to see you for that session and you may need to review whether counselling is right for you at the present time.
-If payment remains outstanding, you will be invoiced for the outstanding payment(s).
+You are asked to make every effort to remember to pay electronically in advance.
+If you forget, you will receive a gentle reminder from your Counsellor, however, if payments are not met your Counsellor reserves the right to cancel the upcoming sessions.
+You may need to review whether counselling is right for you at the present time.
+If payment remains outstanding, you will be invoiced for the outstanding payments.

-The counsellor will give you as much notice as possible of any dates when sessions will need to be missed due to illness, holidays or other circumstances.
+The Counsellor will give you as much notice as possible of any dates when sessions will need to be missed due to illness, holidays or other circumstances.

-If you need to contact your counsellor please phone, text or e-mail them.
+If you need to contact your Counsellor please phone, text or e-mail them.
 This contact is limited to practical arrangements unless it has been agreed that ‘emergency sessions’ are available between scheduled sessions.
-If you ‘bump into’ your counsellor outside of your appointments, you have a choice of what to do.
+If you ‘bump into’ your Counsellor outside of your appointments, you have a choice of what to do.
 You can choose to acknowledge or ignore them, and they will follow your lead.
-It is not appropriate to get into conversation, and your counsellor will not instigate this or ask you how you are.
+It is not appropriate to get into conversation, and your Counsellor will not instigate this or ask you how you are.

-Concerns and complaints
+Concerns and Complaints

-All Counsellors adhere to the ethical guidelines of the British Association for Counselling and Psychotherapy (BACP) or the Association of Christian Counsellors
+All Counsellors adhere to the ethical guidelines of the British Association for Counselling and Psychotherapy (BACP) or the Association of Christian Counsellors (ACC).